barakatammre84/HomeIquity/replit.md

 ## System Architecture

-### Frontend Architecture

-**Technology Stack:**
-- React 18 with TypeScript for type safety
-- Vite as build tool and development server
-- Wouter for lightweight client-side routing
-- TanStack Query (React Query) for server state management
-- Shadcn/ui component library built on Radix UI primitives
-- Tailwind CSS for styling with custom design system

-**Design System:**
-- Custom Tailwind configuration with extended color palette based on HSL variables
-- Support for light/dark themes via CSS custom properties
-- Typography using Inter/Work Sans font families via Google Fonts
-- Consistent spacing primitives (2, 4, 6, 8, 12, 16 Tailwind units)
-- Component-based architecture with reusable UI primitives

-**Key Pages:**
-- Landing page for unauthenticated users with marketing content
-- Pre-approval form with multi-step wizard interface
-- Dashboard for authenticated users showing application status and metrics
-- Loan options comparison page displaying AI-generated scenarios
-- Properties marketplace for browsing available real estate
-- Admin dashboard for platform management and analytics

-### Backend Architecture

-**Technology Stack:**
-- Node.js with Express.js framework
-- TypeScript for type safety across the stack
-- PostgreSQL database via Neon serverless
-- Drizzle ORM for database operations and type-safe queries
-- Passport.js for authentication with session-based auth
-- Express sessions stored in PostgreSQL via connect-pg-simple

-**API Design:**
-- RESTful API endpoints under `/api` prefix
-- Session-based authentication with HTTP-only cookies
-- Role-based access control (borrower, broker, admin, lender roles)
-- Request/response logging middleware for debugging
-- Structured error handling with appropriate HTTP status codes

-**Authentication System:**
-- Local authentication strategy via Passport.js
-- User sessions persisted in PostgreSQL sessions table
-- Serialization/deserialization for user objects
-- Protected routes with `isAuthenticated` and `isAdmin` middleware
-- 7-day session lifetime with secure cookie settings

-### Database Schema

-**Core Entities:**
-- **Users**: Stores user profiles with role-based permissions (borrower, broker, admin, lender)
-- **Loan Applications**: Tracks mortgage applications with financial details and status workflow
-- **Loan Options**: AI-generated loan scenarios (conventional, FHA, VA) with rates and terms
-- **Documents**: File metadata for uploaded user documents linked to applications
-- **Properties**: Real estate listings with details, images, and search metadata
-- **Deal Activities**: Activity log for tracking application progress and changes
-- **Saved Properties**: User bookmarks for favorite property listings
-- **Sessions**: PostgreSQL-based session storage for authentication

-**Key Design Decisions:**
-- UUIDs as primary keys via PostgreSQL's `gen_random_uuid()`
-- Timestamps (createdAt, updatedAt) on all major entities
-- JSONB fields for flexible data like property features and analysis results
-- Indexed fields for common queries (email, userId, applicationId)
-- Enum-like varchar fields with validation for statuses and types

-### AI Integration

-**Google Gemini API:**
-- Primary AI service for loan analysis via `@google/genai` SDK
-- Analyzes borrower financial profiles against loan product criteria
-- Generates multiple loan scenarios with interest rates, payments, and terms
-- Provides strengths/concerns/recommendations in natural language
-- Calculates DTI (debt-to-income) and LTV (loan-to-value) ratios
-- Determines pre-approval amounts based on creditworthiness

-**Analysis Process:**
-1. Collect borrower input (income, debts, credit score, property details)
-2. Send structured prompt to Gemini with loan product specifications
-3. Parse AI response into typed loan scenarios and analysis
-4. Store results in database linked to loan application
-5. Present options to user with comparison interface

-### MISMO 3.4 GSE Compliance

-**MISMO 3.4 XML Export:**
-- Generates compliant XML for GSE loan delivery (Fannie Mae, Freddie Mac)
-- Follows MISMO 3.4 hierarchical structure: MESSAGE → DEAL_SETS → DEAL → COLLATERALS/LOANS/PARTIES
-- Supports ULDD Phase 5 requirements effective July 28, 2025
-- MERS MIN generation with Luhn check digit algorithm
-- Full borrower declarations export with MISMO-compliant field mapping

-**Export API:**
-- Endpoint: `GET /api/loan-applications/:id/mismo-export`
-- Authorization: Staff roles only (admin, lender, broker)
-- Returns: application/xml with properly formatted MISMO 3.4 XML
-- Includes loan identifiers, qualification metrics (DTI/LTV), borrower information, collateral details
-- Includes borrower declarations (bankruptcy, foreclosure, judgments, citizenship, intent to occupy)

-**Key Files:**
-- `shared/mismo.ts` - TypeScript types for MISMO containers (XMLNode, generation options)
-- `server/mismo.ts` - XML generation service with MERS utilities, borrower declarations mapping
-- `server/storage.ts` - getMISMOLoanData aggregates all loan data including declarations for export

-### Borrower Declarations (URLA Section 5)

-**Database Table (`borrower_declarations`):**
-- Section 5a: Property occupancy intent, prior ownership, seller relationships, down payment borrowing
-- Section 5b: Financial disclosures - judgments, delinquent debts, lawsuits, foreclosure/bankruptcy history
-- Section 5c: Transaction disclosures - undisclosed debts, new credit applications, priority liens
-- Citizenship status fields (US citizen, permanent resident alien)
-- Data quality tracking (completedAt, verifiedAt, verifiedBy)

-**API Endpoints:**
-- `GET /api/loan-applications/:id/declarations` - Retrieve borrower declarations
-- `POST /api/loan-applications/:id/declarations` - Save/update borrower declarations

-### Data Quality Scoring System

-**Purpose:** Provides completeness scoring across URLA sections for broker dashboards

-**API Endpoint:** `GET /api/loan-applications/:id/data-quality`

-**Scoring Sections:**
-- Personal Information: firstName, lastName, SSN, DOB, contact info, address
-- Employment History: Current employment verification status
-- Assets: At least one asset account required
-- Liabilities: Tracked obligations
-- Borrower Declarations: Key declaration fields completion
-- Documents: Required document types (W-2, pay stubs, bank statements, ID)

-**Response Format:**
-- `overallScore`: Weighted average percentage
-- `sections[]`: Individual section scores with `missingFields` and `verificationStatus`

-### Task Management System

-**Document Request Workflow:**
-- Staff can create document request tasks assigned to borrowers
-- Tasks include document category, instructions, due dates, and priority levels
-- Borrowers upload documents which are linked to tasks
-- Staff can verify/reject uploaded documents with notes
-- AI analysis results stored per task for income/asset verification

-**API Endpoints:**
-- `POST /api/tasks` - Create task (staff only)
-- `GET /api/tasks` - List tasks (all for staff, assigned only for borrowers)
-- `PATCH /api/tasks/:id` - Update task status
-- `POST /api/tasks/:taskId/documents` - Link document to task
-- `PATCH /api/tasks/:taskId/documents/:docId/verify` - Verify document (staff only)
+### UI/UX Decisions

+The frontend is built with **React 18 and TypeScript**, using **Vite** for tooling, **Wouter** for routing, and **TanStack Query** for server state management.
+It features a custom design system with **Shadcn/ui (Radix UI)** components and **Tailwind CSS**, supporting light/dark themes and consistent typography.
+Key pages include a conversational pre-approval form with a Live Advisory Panel, a user dashboard, loan options comparison, a properties marketplace with "Can I buy?" checks, and various compliance-related forms and dashboards.

+### Technical Implementations

+The backend is developed with **Node.js, Express.js, and TypeScript**.
+It uses **PostgreSQL (Neon serverless)** with **Drizzle ORM** for data persistence. **Passport.js** handles session-based authentication with **role-based access control** and ownership-scoped queries.
+The API is RESTful, with structured error handling and robust logging.

+**Database Schema:** Core entities include Users, Loan Applications, Loan Options, Documents, Properties, and Deal Activities.
+It incorporates MISMO 3.4 graph entities like UrlaPersonalInfo, EmploymentHistory, UrlaAssets, UrlaLiabilities, and UrlaPropertyInfo, utilizing UUIDs as primary keys, JSONB for flexible data, and XLink-style foreign key relationships for MISMO compliance.

+**Deterministic Underwriting Engine:** This engine is central to the platform, making all eligibility decisions based on hard-coded rules aligned with Fannie Mae/Freddie Mac guidelines.
+It includes modules for:
+- **Income Qualification:** Base, variable (2-year average), and self-employment (Form 1084) income calculations.
+- **Asset Verification:** Rules for various asset types and reserve requirements.
+- **Liability Assessment:** Rules for installment debts, leases, student loans, and credit cards.
+- **DTI Calculation:** Front-end and back-end ratios with program-specific adjustments.
+- **Property Eligibility:** "Can I buy this house?" algorithm, LTV calculation, and PITI synthesis.
+- **Pricing Engine:** LLPA matrix lookup, PMI calculation, and first-time homebuyer waivers.

+**AI Integration:** **Google Gemini API** is used exclusively for **document data extraction** (e.g., from tax returns, pay stubs, bank statements).
+Extracted data is then fed into the deterministic underwriting engine, ensuring AI is not used for decision-making.

+**MISMO 3.4 GSE Compliance:** The platform supports MISMO 3.4 XML export with a hierarchical structure and **XLink graph model** to link all financial data to borrower roles, preventing orphaned data.
+It is ULAD compliant for GSE submission and includes MERS MIN generation.

+**Borrower Declarations (URLA Section 5):** A dedicated system manages borrower declarations, including property occupancy intent, financial disclosures, transaction disclosures, and citizenship status, with API endpoints for retrieval and updates.

+**Data Quality Scoring System:** Provides completeness scoring across URLA sections for broker dashboards, tracking personal information, employment history, assets, liabilities, and document requirements.

+**Task Management System:** Staff can create document request tasks for borrowers, allowing document uploads, verification/rejection workflows, and tracking AI analysis results per task.

 ## External Dependencies

 ### Third-Party Services

-**Neon Database:**
-- Serverless PostgreSQL hosting
-- WebSocket-based connection pooling via `@neondatabase/serverless`
-- Configured via `DATABASE_URL` environment variable
-- Used for all persistent data storage
+-   **Neon Database:** Serverless PostgreSQL hosting for all persistent data storage.

-**Google Gemini AI:**
+-   **Google Gemini AI:** Used for document data extraction from financial documents.
-- Generative AI for loan analysis and underwriting automation
-- Accessed via `GEMINI_API_KEY` environment variable
-- Processes loan applications to generate approval decisions
-- Returns structured financial scenarios and recommendations

 ### UI Component Libraries

-**Radix UI:**
-- Headless, accessible component primitives
+-   **Radix UI:** Headless, accessible component primitives, customized via Shadcn/ui and Tailwind CSS.
-- Includes: Dialog, Dropdown Menu, Select, Radio Group, Checkbox, Tabs, Toast, Tooltip, Progress, Slider, Accordion, and more
-- Provides WAI-ARIA compliant interactive components
-- Customized with Tailwind CSS via Shadcn/ui wrapper patterns

-**Additional UI Dependencies:**
-- `cmdk` - Command palette component
+-   **cmdk:** Command palette component.
-- `react-day-picker` - Calendar/date picker
+-   **react-day-picker:** Calendar/date picker.
-- `recharts` - Data visualization and charting library
+-   **recharts:** Data visualization and charting library.
-- `embla-carousel-react` - Carousel/slider component
+-   **embla-carousel-react:** Carousel component.
-- `vaul` - Drawer component for mobile interfaces
+-   **vaul:** Drawer component.
-- `class-variance-authority` - Type-safe variant styling
-- `lucide-react` - Icon library
+-   **lucide-react:** Icon library.
+-   **framer-motion:** Animation library.

 ### Development Tools

-**Build & Development:**
-- Vite for fast development server and optimized production builds
+-   **Vite:** Fast development server and optimized production builds.
-- esbuild for server-side code bundling
+-   **esbuild:** Server-side code bundling.
-- tsx for running TypeScript in development
+-   **tsx:** Running TypeScript in development.
-- Tailwind CSS with PostCSS for styling

-**Type Safety:**
-- Zod for runtime schema validation
+-   **Tailwind CSS:** For styling.
-- Drizzle-Zod for generating schemas from database models
+-   **Zod:** Runtime schema validation and Drizzle-Zod for generating schemas.
-- React Hook Form with Zod resolver for form validation
+-   **React Hook Form:** With Zod resolver for form validation.
-- TypeScript strict mode across entire codebase
+-   **TypeScript:** Strict mode across the codebase.

-**Replit Integration:**
-- `@replit/vite-plugin-runtime-error-modal` - Error overlay in development
-- `@replit/vite-plugin-cartographer` - Code mapping tool
-- `@replit/vite-plugin-dev-banner` - Development environment banner